 Below are a collection of Frequently Asked Questions about Moody Distance Learning Online Studies.
 Read through these topics to see if this learning option is right for you.

-How much time will I spend on coursework?In a three credit hour course, you should expect to spend an average of 9–12 hours per week on your course work.
-Depending on your speed of reading and the number of particular assignments for the course, for online courses you will be online approximately 4–5 hours a week.
+How much time will I spend on coursework?In a three credit hour course, you should expect to spend an average of 6-9 hours per week on your course work.
+Depending on your speed of reading and the number of particular assignments for course, you will be online approximately 2-3 hours a week.
 This time may be decreased if you download documents and read them offline and may be increased if you participate extensively in additional discussion board conversations.

 Do I have to be online at any specific time?The way our courses are set up, you do not need to be online at any particular time.
 However, the software we use for the online school is interactive.
 You will have a chance to communicate with the other students and the instructor.
 Communication is mostly through e-mails and discussion boards, so you can get online at the time most convenient for you.